decoy31/ImpressionCards/README.md

 The title of each file is the user id and the content of each file relates to title's user id for the given context (e.g: logs have the log information specific to the user matching the file title's user id).
 This allows me to take a more RESTful approach for accessing the project's data.
-Therefore, if I want to get the logs for the user with an id of 3, I simply type in the following URL: "http://localhost/data/logs/1".
+Therefore, if I want to get the logs for the user with an id of 3, I simply access the following URL: "http://localhost/data/logs/3".

 ####Node Package Prerequisite
 The following [NPM](https://npmjs.org/) package must be installed either locally under the